+1 (310) 507-9038

 The window makes clicking or grinding noises

+A stuck vehicle window should not be ignored, especially if the glass will not close securely.
 If your window is stuck open, slipping down, or falling into the door, Cali Mobile Auto Glass can inspect the window regulator system and recommend the right service.

 What Causes Window Regulator Problems?